11370 Special Project (Environmental Studies)

 Result type: Grade and marks

 There are course requisites for this subject.
 See access conditions.

 This subject is offered as an elective in the Master of Architecture (C04235).
-It falls under the special project series of electives which are directed toward content specificity.
-Content delivered under this special project is defined by the student due to its self-directed nature.
-Depending on the type of content and supervising academic, each special project has the ability to be run over a full session, as an intensive block-mode or approved self-direct individual study plan.
+It falls under the special project series of electives which are developed around specific a content area and mode of investigation/learning.
+Content delivered under this special project may be defined by the student due to its self-directed nature, by the supervising academic or by a lead subject instructor.
+Depending on the type of content, each special project has the ability to be run over a full session, as an intensive block-mode or approved self-direct individual study plan.
 This flexible learning approach enables students to examine a defined area of study in greater detail and develop increased knowledge, expertise and skills that support specific academic and career development.